Yawning Man: History

 In 2018, Yawning Man released their fourth studio album The Revolt Against Tired Noises.
-The album was recorded at Gatos Trail Studio in Joshua Tree, CA and produced and engineered by friend and long time collaborator, Mathias Schneeberger (Mark Lanegan, Greg Duli, SUNN O))), Earth, The Obsessed).
-Six of the eight songs are in the instrumental tradition the band is mostly known for, however two tracks feature the rare appearance of a vocalist (bassist Mario Lalli) alongside Gary Arce's dream weaving guitar work and Bill Stinson's drums.
-One of these tracks of notable mention is the song "Catamaran", a Yawning Man song made popular by the legendary influential desert rock band Kyuss on the 1995 Elektra release "And the Circus Leaves Town".
+Six of the eight songs are in the instrumental tradition the band is mostly known for, however two tracks feature the rare appearance of a vocalist (bassist Mario Lalli) alongside Gary Arce's dream-weaving guitar work and Bill Stinson's drums.
+One of these tracks of notable mention is the song "Catamaran", a Yawning Man song made popular by the legendary influential desert rock band Kyuss on their 1995 release ...And the Circus Leaves Town.
 The Kyuss cover of Catamaran proved to be a favorite among Kyuss fans, spreading the word about Yawning Man's unique rock music.
 On The Revolt Against Tired Noises, Yawning Man finally released this classic song, properly recorded for the first time in 30 years.

+In 2019, the band released their fifth studio album Macedonian Lines.
+The album received an 8/10 by Distorted Sound, stating in their conclusion, "Psychedelic, intricate and expressive, this is a cool but well put together record."

+In 2020, the band released a live album titled Live at Giant Rock which was recorded as a live concert film at the Mojave Desert site known as Giant Rock.
+The album was heavily influenced by the Pink Floyd concert film Live at Pompeii.

+In June 2023, the band released their sixth studio album, Long Walk of the Navajo, which features returning bassist Billy Cordell.
+The band had also formed a collaborative group known as Yawning Balch, featuring the members of Yawning Man with the addition of Bob Balch from Big Scenic Nowhere and Fu Manchu.
+The first volume of the group's recording sessions together was released in July.
+A second volume was scheduled for release in November.

+In November 2025, the band—now consisting of founding members Gary Arce and Mario Lalli with Bill Stinson—is set to release the album Pavement Ends on Heavy Psych Sounds Records.
+The first single from the album is “Bomba Negra”.
+The release will be followed by a tour of central Europe in Nov–Dec 2025.